 The industrial accident number for the Whole Industry showed a rapid decrease from 2001 to 2004.
-This decreasing trend happened in the industrial accident rates for New Works and Private Sector Sites.
-For RMAA Works, the industrial accident number remained steady in the past few years.
-The industrial accident rate for Public Sector Sites has also been kept at a comparatively low rate over the past 11 years.
-In general, the public sector demonstrated a better performance than the private sector.
+This rapid decreasing trend also happened in the industrial accident rates for New Works and Private Sector Sites.
+For RMAA Works, the industrial accident number has remained steady until 2011.
+In 2012, it decreased by 15.6%, compared to the year before.
+The industrial accident rate for Public Sector Sites has also been kept at a comparatively low rate over the past 12 years.
+In general, the public sector demonstrated better performance than the private sector.

-- Note 1 Industrial accidents rate = Number of industrial accidents (Respective categories / sectors) / 1000
+Note 1 - Industrial accidents rate = Number of industrial accidents (Respective categories / sectors)

-Average number of manual workers engaged for each year at construction sites (Respective categories / sectors) / 1000 - Note 2 Number of reportable industrial accidents (Whole Industry) = Reportable industrial accidents (New Works includes both Civil and Building Works) + Reportable industrial accidents number (RMAA Works) - Note 3 Reportable industrial accidents (New Works includes both Civil and Building Works) = Reportable industrial accidents (Public Sector Sites) + Reportable industrial accidents (Private Sector Sites). - Note 4 Number of manual workers before 2003 excludes E&M workers and those workers work at the sites under the charge of the Electrical and Mechanical Services Department and the Environmental Protection Department but the data includes those workers after 2003. - Note 5 Number of manual workers excludes the workers work for RMAA works.
+Average number of manual workers engaged for each year at construction sites (Respective categories / sectors) / 1,000

+- Note 2 Number of reportable industrial accidents (Whole Industry) = Reportable industrial accidents (New Works includes both Civil and Building Works) + Reportable industrial accidents number (RMAA Works) - Note 3 Reportable industrial accidents (New Works includes both Civil and Building Works) = Reportable industrial accidents (Public Sector Sites) + Reportable industrial accidents (Private Sector Sites). - Note 4 Number of manual workers before 2003 excludes E&M workers and those workers work at the sites under the charge of the Electrical and Mechanical Services Department and the Environmental Protection Department but the data includes those workers after 2003. - Note 5 Number of manual workers excludes the workers work for RMAA works.
 For sites under the charge of Government departments, manual workers in some 40 selected major occupations at the skilled and semi-skilled levels are covered in the administrative returns furnished by the respective Government departments. - Note 6 The industrial accident rates for Whole Industry and RMAA Works are not available due to the exclusion of workers for RMAA Works in the overall number of manual workers as mentioned in Note 5 above.
 Hence, only the total number of industrial accidents is presented for these two categories.